upenn-libraries/sdbmss/README.md

   capistrano can use it (via ssh forwarding) to access the Github repo from the dev VM.
 This needs to happen for the next step to work.

-* On your local machine, deploy the latest code to the dev VM using capistrano.
-This will put a copy of the code in ~/sdbmss/current on the dev VM, update the solr configuration and restart it, and restart the unicorn server.
-(The account on the dev VM will need the SDBMSS_ environment variables mentioned above; set them in .bashrc or some other way?
-TODO)
+* On your local machine, run capistrano to deploy the latest code to the dev VM.
+This will perform a number of tasks on the dev VM, including putting a copy of the code in /var/www/sdbmss/current, updating the solr configuration and restarting it, and restarting the unicorn server.

   ```
   cd ~/sdbmss
   bundle exec cap staging deploy
   ```

-* On your local machine, you can run a task to refresh the database on staging, using a SQL file (created on your local machine--doing migrations from the legacy data takes way too long the VM), and reindex Solr.
+* OPTIONAL: On your local machine, you can run a task to refresh the database on staging, using a SQL file (created on your local machine--doing migrations from the legacy data takes way too long the VM), and reindex Solr.
 You only need to do this as necessary.

   ```
   cd ~/sdbmss